 Arrg Matey!
-Here be a fine collection of men’s pirate breeches, trewes, slops, trousers, and pants in many varieties, styles, and fabrics for every pirate, privateer, buccaneer, scallywag, and captain ready for a high-seas sailin’ pilferin’ pirate adventure.
+Here be a fine collection of men’s pirate breeches, trewes, slops, trousers, and pants.
+We have ’em in many varieties, styles, and fabrics for every pirate, privateer, buccaneer, scallywag, and Captain of a seadog ready for a high-seas sailin’ pilferin’ adventure.
 We have pirate pants that will cover men from the lowest scurvy bilge rat all the way up to the fanciest aristocrat admiral privateer from the 14th to the 19th centuries.

 Creating a pirate costume from separate pirate pants and shirts, in my opinion, is not only the easiest way to create a pirate costume, but it is also the best way to get the most authentic, accurate, historically correct costume.

-We think dressing up for cosplay events, Pirate Festivals, Renaissance Faires, Mardi Gras, Halloween, masquerade balls and any other event we can think of is the bomb.
+We think dressing up for cosplay events, Pirate Festivals, Renaissance Faires, Mardi Gras parades, Halloween parties, masquerade balls, and any other event we can think of is the bomb.
 To be able to act at being someone else from another place in time, just for a day or two or three, is epic great fun.
 We look forward to getting into character and pretending to be living in another century.

-We enjoy putting together our own pirate costumes by using separate pirate pants, pirate shirts, and other pirate accessories we have either purchased or made ourselves.
+We think it’s an enjoyable adventure putting together your own pirate costumes using separate pirate pants, pirate shirts, and other pirate accessories.
+Some pieces get purchased and some pieces can be made at home.
 We like being semi-homemade, DIY costumers who love to haunt garage sales, thrift stores, craft stores, antique shops, and flea markets looking for that perfect piece to use in one of our costumes.

 Many people prefer to pick up a costume ready-made for a one-time event such as Halloween.
 We prefer to collect well made period pieces that can be used over and over again for many different timelines in history.
 We have never been interested in buying or wearing cheap, ready-made off-the-rack costumes.
 We enjoy creating our own semi-homemade outfits.